platformsh/platformsh-docs/docs/src/add-services/solr.md

 In this example, `.platform/configsets/solr8` contains the configuration definition for multiple cores.
 There are then two cores created: `english_index` uses the defined configset, but specifically the `.platform/configsets/solr8/english/schema.xml` file, while `arabic_index` is identical except for using the `.platform/configsets/solr8/arabic/schema.xml` file.
 Each of those cores is then exposed as its own endpoint.

 Note that not all core.properties features make sense to specify in the `core_properties`.
-Some keys, such as name and dataDir, are not supported, and may result in a solrconfig that fails to work as intended, or at all.
+Some keys, such as `name` and `dataDir`, are not supported, and may result in a solrconfig that fails to work as intended, or at all.

 ### Default configuration